GuenterQuast/mimoCoRB/builddoc/index.rst

 processing.
 A second type of consumers (random consumers or "observers") receive an event copy from the buffer manager upon request, without interrupting the data acquisition process.
-Typical examples of random consumers are displays of a subset of the wave forms or of intermediate analysis results.
+Typical examples of random consumers are displays of a subset of the waveforms or of intermediate analysis results.

-This project originated from an effort to structure and generalize data acquisition for several experiments in advanced physics laboratory courses at Karlsruhe Institute of Technology (KIT) and has been extensively tested unter Ubuntu Linux.
+This project originated from an effort to structure and generalize data acquisition for several experiments in advanced physics laboratory courses at Karlsruhe Institute of Technology (KIT) and has been extensively tested with Ubuntu Linux.

-As a simple demonstration, we provide data from simulated signals as would be recorded by a detector for cosmic muons with four detection layers.
+As a simple, stand-alone  demonstration, we provide simulated signals as would be produced by a detector for cosmic muons with four detection layers.
 Occasionally, such muons stop in an absorber between the 2nd and 3rd layer, where they decay at rest and emit a high-energetic electron recorded as a 2nd pulse in one or two of the detection layers.
 After data acquisition, a search for typical pulse shapes is performed and data with detected double pulses are selected and copied into a second buffer.
 A third buffer receives data in a reduced format which only contains the parameters of accepted pulses.
-These data and the wave forms of all double-pulses are finally stored on disk.
+These data and the waveforms of all double-pulses are finally stored on disk.
 Such an application is a very typical example of the general process of on-line data processing in modern physics experiments and may serve as a starting point for own projects.